- American Physical Society Sites

-This strand is intended to support the proposer’s travel to an APS conference to present PER work.
-Partial support is more likely than full support; grants are capped at $500 in this strand.
-Preference is given to junior or isolated members of the community including postdocs, graduate students, and undergraduates, and to APS members presenting a PER talk who have not previously presented in a PER session at an APS meeting.
-If you submit to this strand, you must be the traveler; you may not submit to this strand on behalf of someone else.
-Proposals must state whether the talk/poster/etc. is invited or contributed.
-Note: Proposals in this strand are limited to one page.
+This strand supports the proposer’s travel to the 2021 APS April conference to present PER work.
+Partial support is more likely than full support.
+Travel grants are capped at $700 in this strand.
+Preference is given to early career members of the AAPT and APS community including senior and recent graduate students, post-doctoral researchers, and other early career members such as pre-tenure track faculty, instructors, lecturers, as well as visiting and adjunct teaching faculty.
+Researchers presenting a PER talk who have not previously presented in a PER session at an APS meeting will be given priority.
+Proposals are limited to one page and must state whether the presentation is invited or contributed.

-The Grants Chair receives all grants, checks them for compliance with the RFP, and sorts into bins by strand.
-The Solicitations Committee members read all grants and rank them in a shared spreadsheet, then meet as a committee to come to consensus on a recommendation for how to apportion funds.
+The Mini-grant Chair receives all grants, checks them for compliance with the RFP, and sorts into bins by strand.
+The Mini-grant Sub-Committee members read all grants and rank them in a shared spreadsheet, then meets as a committee to come to consensus on a recommendation for how to apportion funds.
 The recommendation is presented to the Executive Committee as a whole for their approval.
 The Grants Chair notifies all applicants of the outcomes.

 Awarded grants will be approved by the Secretary/Treasurer of GPER before proceeding with the payments.
 Either a completed W-9 or W-8BEN from each of the recipients must be submitted to the Secretary/Treasurer to forward to APS before any payment can be made.
 The W-9 provides the social security number and address where the IRS can find the individual.

 Travel and other grants are taxable to the recipient and they will receive a 1099 if the total receipts within a calendar year are greater than $600.
 The W-8BEN is a certification to APS that a foreign person is not subject to U.S. taxation.
 This form has the address where the IRS can find the individual.
 Both forms can be found online.